axkb/kotlin_rest_docs/MockMvcDocsGenHelp.md

 3. There are 3 options to generate documentation: openapi3, openapi, postman.
 <br>openapi3 more preferable cause of test automation requirements
+<br>The destination output folder is build/api-spec/
-<br>use one of the following depending on your needs
+<br>use one of the following depending on your needs.

     ```
     gradlew openapi3